 - Where legal proceedings have established, or legal advice is obtained, the debt that is unrecoverable.

 Costs of debts written off will be charged to the initiating Portfolio, School or Section's cost centre.

-Where the University becomes aware of a change of circumstances for a debt written off the Chief Operating Officer/Chief Financial Officer may reactivate the debt.
+Where the University becomes aware of a change of circumstances for a debt written off the Associate Director, Financial Accounting and Systems may reactivate the debt.
 Should the debt be recovered, the amount recovered will be credited to the initiating Portfolio, Faculty or Section's cost centre.

 A register will be maintained of all debts written off and must include: